Setting up to fail: Families

 Parents may have excessive expectations for their children's academic success for instance, thus setting them up for failure by hoping they may solve their parents' problems for them.
 The result may be to create a self-destructive syndrome in the child – the so-called Divine Child complex.

 Therapy

 Therapy may be sabotaged by either the client or the provider.
 The client, both hoping for and fearing the possibility of real help, may impose conditions on the therapy that all but guarantee its failure.
 Conversely, the helper, needing to keep clients in a state of dependency, may be threatened by the prospect of success/closure, and undermine the therapy accordingly.

 Setting oneself up to fail

 A person setting themselves up for failure may do so because they have a fear of failure, an unrealistic assessment of their own abilities, or because they are naive and uninformed regarding the abilities necessary to succeed.
-In some cases, an individual has an unjustified expectation that they will fail, a self-reinforcing negative spiral, or failure neurosis – perhaps driven by a sense of guilt, or by the compulsion to repeat self-destructive behaviour.
+In some cases, an individual has an unjustified expectation that they will fail, a self-reinforcing negative spiral, or failure neurosis – perhaps driven by a sense of guilt, or by the compulsion to repeat self-destructive behavior.